alkalinecode-gh/pv-wiki/content/services/compute/_index.md

 | **Connection**          | Gigabit                                                  |

 ## Water Consumption
-Our compute nodes are 100% air cooled, and we use absolutely no water for heat disipation.
+Our compute nodes are 100% air cooled, and we use absolutely no water for heat dissipation.

 ## Energy Consumption
-Our electricity is sourced from 100% renewable energies – mostly from hydropower.
+Our electricity is sourced from 100% renewable energies – mostly hydropower.

 ## Runtime
-We run our servers using Docker running on top of Debian, managed by serverbench.io daemon.
+We run our servers using Docker running on top of Debian, managed by the serverbench.io daemon.
 We always run the latest versions for all of these tools.

 ## Tour